Plan Your Azamara Club Cruises Vacation

-In addition, since its launch Azamara Club Cruises has added a number of more inclusive amenities to passengers’ fares, with no charge for a specific brand of bottled water, specialty coffees and teas; shuttle bus service to/from port communities, where available; house wine served at lunches and dinners; and complimentary self-service laundry.
+In addition, since its launch Azamara Club Cruises has added a number of more inclusive amenities to passengers’ fares, with no charge for a specific brand of bottled water, specialty coffees and teas; shuttle bus service to/from port communities, where available; standard spirits, wines, and international beers throughout the ships during bar hours; and complimentary self-service laundry.

 Extensive overhauls of two ships that formerly sailed for the now-defunct Renaissance Cruises have resulted in interiors that are brighter with the addition of light, neutral carpeting throughout, and splashes of bold color in the upholstery and drapes.
 Areas that once appeared stuffy are now welcoming, with contemporary artwork further enhancing the decor.
 Each vessel weighs in at 30,277 tons and carries only 694 passengers.
 While the size affords a high level of intimacy and makes the ships easy to navigate, there is no skimping on features normally abundant on larger ships, such as private balconies and alternative dining.
 Cruisers may feel that they've checked into an upscale boutique hotel that just happens to float.

 Are you a first-time cruiser?
 View our helpful hints and tips on Your Shipmates, Dress Code, Junior Cruisers, and much more!
 See Tips